magnusmetz/magnusmetz.github.io/_posts/2012-11-07-contour-plots-with-d3-and-r.md

 {% include JB/setup %}

 [D3](https://github.com/mbostock/d3) is a popular JavaScript library to draw graphics on the web.
-Powerful as it is, I often feel it is limited to me as a statistician, especially a statistician spoiled by [R](http://www.r-project.org) -- in which I can draw plots without thinking of primitives such as points, lines, segments and so on, and all kinds of statistical functions are there for me to call.
+Powerful as it is, it also has its challenges, especially for people usually working e.g. with [R](http://www.r-project.org) -- in which plots can be drawn without thinking of primitives such as points, lines, segments and so on, and all kinds of statistical functions are there to be called.
 In this article I explain how to combine R and D3 to draw a contour plot.

 ## Computing in R